Upcoming After Empire Events

 January 26th, 2018: Exeter Project Meeting

 The University of Exeter and Exeter Cathedral hosted a project meeting on January 26th, 2018.
 The members of the project met to discuss their research together and to meet with the UK-based external partners of the project.
 In particular, we discussed our plans to co-ordinate upcoming events with the Historical Association in June 2018.
+You can read a report on the meeting here.

 July 6th, 2017: Leeds International Medieval Congress